Kirbstomper/BrickPainter/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+Using the Rebrickable API (https://rebrickable.com/api/v3/docs/) you can find if all of a color in a given set are availible in other colors.
+For example with set # 10252-1 the volkswagen beetle, I want the car to be green rather than blue.
+So using BrickPainter you can use Dark Azure as colorA and Green as colorB to find what can be replaced to obtain the desired end color.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.